 Student, "What do I do to get really good?

 Chris, "How much pain can you stand and how long can you stand it?"

 Sis and I earn our black belts just before I’m twelve.
 We tested together.
 It is the first time Chris had granted the belt to a mother and daughter at the same time, Kim didn’t recall it happening during his long career either.

-Chris said the day after the test, “Underneath the stern demeanor, I think he is fascinated by your prowess and focus, particularly at such a young age, and in America.
+Chris, “Underneath the stern demeanor, I think he is fascinated by your prowess and focus, particularly at such a young age, and in America.
 Your kind of student popped up maybe once in a decade in Korea.
 In America, it is unheard of.
 Too many distractions, too much wealth, children get way too much for way too little effort in Kim’s mind.
 I remember his bafflement by how, in America, children get a gold star for attendance−−just showing up!
 That kind of simplistic misguided absurdity is completely beyond his Korean mindset.
 She told me about his conversation with both moms, shortly before the rank test.

 Kim, “Daphne does well in school?”

 Kim, “Very good.
 She spends so much time here or at Sabum Chris’ school, then she practices at home as well?”